vinay0703/Fully-end-to-end-visual-odometry-for-mini-drone/README.md

         python3 -c "import tensorflow as tf; print(tf.config.list_physical_devices('GPU'))" in the terminal opened inside the root folder.

-4. Run main.py file from root folder by simply typing
-        ```python3 visual_odometry/main.py```
-   in the terminal openend inside the root folder.

 **Note:**
 - Step 2 will download the trained weights from the [GDrive link](https://drive.google.com/drive/folders/10Doj-bx6GhHnLNcPu3heIxltRcGA1AW6?usp=share_link) and will place them in the "visual_odometry/files/Model_weights" location automatically.
 If any error occurs, do this step manually by downloading from the [GDrive link](https://drive.google.com/drive/folders/10Doj-bx6GhHnLNcPu3heIxltRcGA1AW6?usp=share_link) and place them in the "visual_odometry/files/Model_weights" location.
 - Step 3 is optional, but recomended for faster prediction since it uses GPU.

+## Running the code
+Run main.py file from root folder by simply typing
+        ```python3 visual_odometry/main.py```
+in the terminal openend inside the root folder.

 ## Documentation
 For more information about this project, read the [Thesis.pdf](https://drive.google.com/file/d/1-siPP2ZfyZjvaSePzHGXWjshNIiLmaMB/view?usp=share_link).